salkinium/blog/_posts/modm-devices/2018-03-07-modm-devices.md

 by an unfortunate soul with all the [side-effects of manual labor](https://github.com/ARMmbed/mbed-os/blob/8f647beacb6f14ce1af7f2eff01d0a497f94f7ae/targets/TARGET_STM/TARGET_STM32F1/TARGET_NUCLEO_F103RB/PeripheralPins.c#L35-L37).
 That's insane, as you've seen above, ST is already maintaining and using this data already to generate code with CubeMX.
 How is this not automated?
-(I dared to utter this simple observation about two years ago while working at Arm on Mbed OS and it turned out to be _surprisingly unpopular_.
-Touchy folks. 🙃)

 Fortunately, in the last few years there was some significant progress in enabling (new) programming languages on embedded, like [MicroPython](http://micropython.org),